lperlaki/inpm-rs/README.md

 Include Static `npm build` ouput in your rust binary

-When you compile in debug mode the File contents will just be read from disk and not embedded.
-This can manually be overriden with the `embed` feautere.
+When you compile the file contents in debug mode, it will be read from disk and not embedded.
+This can manually be overriden with the `embed` feature.

 ```rust
 const ASSETS: inpm::Dir<'static> = inpm::include_package!("./client/dist");